Logo

 IM Reg 2

-• Copy this .xml file to your installs directory (where you keep your software installs), and add to your install instructions a step to copy this .xml file to the FRx application directory on each machine you install.
+• Copy this .xml file to the installs directory (where software installs are kept), and add to install instructions a step to copy this .xml file to the FRx application directory on each machine where IM is installed.

-That’s it… you don’t have to “run” it or anything, just drop it in and when IM is launched, the registration keys will be there.
+That's it… installers don't have to "run" it or anything, just drop it in and when IM is launched, the registration keys will be there.

 IM Reg 3